Over 850 U.S. colleges are "test optional"—meaning they don't require test scores, at least from most students.

 - Some colleges may determine your test-optional eligibility using an index calculated from your GPA and SAT or ACT scores.

 Why Some Colleges Become Test Optional

 Test-optional colleges have decided that factors other than test scores are stronger predictors of a student's potential to succeed in college.
-Some studies show that test results do not correlate with long-term success in college.
-Admissions staffs also know that scores can be significantly improved through coaching.
-Many qualified students, however, do not have access to coaching or to highly academic high schools.
+Admission staffs also know that test scores can be significantly improved through coaching, and that not all students have access to such help.

 How Do These Schools Evaluate Applications?

-Test-optional schools consider a student's high school academic record to be most important, as do almost all colleges.
-They look not only at your academic GPA, but also at your academic record—particularly whether you took the most challenging courses available at your high school.
-Other factors include writing samples, personal interviews, letters of recommendation, and evidence of commitments outside of school.
+Like almost all colleges, test-optional schools consider a student's high school academic record to be most important.
+Other factors that may be critical include writing samples, personal interviews, letters of recommendation, and evidence of commitment to service or work outside of school.